-I thought I was smart a few weeks back and decided to find an inexpensive heat sealer to with my holiday cookies.
-As I shopped around Amazon I found different kinds to try.
+I decided to find an inexpensive heat sealer because I wanted to use it with my holiday cookies.
+As I shopped around Amazon, I found different kinds I wanted to try.
 I know most of you have probably seen the Impulse Heat Sealer and know that’s what a lot of cookie decorators use.
-Well, as I looked at it I kept thinking the last thing I need is something else to store for my cookies so I decided to shop a little more for some smaller option.
+Well, as I looked at it I kept thinking the last thing I need is something else to store for my cookies so I decided to shop a little more for smaller options.
 Here’s what I learned.

 Before I start reviewing these heat sealers let me say that I purchased these heat sealers myself.
 All opinions expressed in this post are my own.

 8″ (200mm) Impulse Manual Bag Sealer Heat Seal Closer + Free KIT at the time of this post the cost for this heat sealer is $24.99 on Amazon.